piogna/ng-token-auth/README.md

 ~~~

 ###$auth.requestPasswordReset
 Send password reset instructions to a user.
-This only applies to users that have registered using email.
+This only applies to users that have registered using userName.
 This method accepts an object with the following param:

-* **email**
+* **userName**

 This method broadcasts the following events: